Identifying Vintage Sewing Machines

 Another very helpful resource is blogger Nicholas Rain Noe's "The Vintage Singer Sewing Machine Blog".
 Through several blog posts, Nicholas offers guidance through the process of analyzing a machine's features and distinguishing very similar models from each other.

 Also worth browsing is the website of the International Sewing Machine Collectors' Society.
 The society archives sewing machine manuals, advertisements, and other information and offers many downloadable materials on its website.
 It also publishes research findings, auction results, and information on restoring vintage machines for an international membership of sewing machine collectors.

 Mystery accessories from antique machines can be a little harder to identify, but you can use many of the same resources available for identifying machines.
 Also, there are many vendors that specialize in original or reproduction parts for antique and vintage machines, and simply comparing your machine's mystery part-like a presser foot-to those available for sale can help you figure out its purpose.
 I'm fairly sure that the two identical presser feet in the photo are ruffler attachments (I know the third foot is a roll-hem attachment).

 Do you own a vintage or antique sewing machine?
 Is your antique a family heirloom or a yard sale find?
 Have you identified its model and year of manufacture?
 Do you have any favorite resources for identifying antique machines and replacing parts?

-Posted on Dec 5th, 2012 in sewing, Singer, antique sewing machine, treadle
+Posted on in sewing, tools & supplies, Singer, antique sewing machine, treadle